volodymyrhudyma/blog/content/blog/i-wrote-99-articles-on-my-blog.md

 They don't keep the balance between the work and a good rest, putting the work in the first place which leads to quick emotional burnout and losing some control of your professional and personal life.

-That's what I understood a few weeks after starting the blog - writing a good article on my blog is nowhere as important as regular switching to different other activities, that may be completely unrelated to programming.
+That's what I understood a few weeks after starting the blog - writing a good article on my blog is nowhere as important as regular switching to different other activities, that may be completely unrelated to programming to preserve physical and mental health.

 ## \#2 Promote Your Blog Even If It Contains Only One Article